 Pioneered in the UK by the armed forces, assessment centres are now used by a number of organisations to recruit junior managers, graduates and professionals.
 They are often re-labelled 'development centres' and used for internal selection purposes to identify fast-trackers and people with potential for career promotion.
 For most candidates it's a once in a lifetime career opportunity.

-Assessment centres are usually designed to include exercises which measure you against the aspects of the job.
-For all of the exercises make sure you understand the chairperson's instructions or the written brief.
-If you don't, ask.
+Assessment centres, unlike graduate interviews, are usually designed to include exercises which measure you against the aspects of the job.
+For all of the exercises, make sure you understand the chairperson's instructions or the written brief.
+If you don't, make sure you ask.
 Not listening and not reading instructions thoroughly are the two biggest causes of frustration in candidates.
-I have been moaned at and even shouted at by candidates who had not read instructions properly.
-Having a go at the chairperson of The Assessment Centre is a career-limiting step, I can tell you!
+Having a go at the chairperson of The Assessment Centre is a career-limiting step.
 Remember, you're being tested!
-The following are common exercises.

-Get as much sleep as you can beforehand.
+Get as much sleep as you can the night before.
 It's highly likely that, just as you're starting to relax, you'll be handed a mammoth task with a tight deadline to see how you respond under pressure.

 If you've been invited to join everyone for dinner the night before the assessment centre, don't be lulled into a false sense of security, by thinking the assessors are off-duty.
 They will probably be assessing your social competence over dinner, in the bar, over breakfast and so on.

 Even if you haven't been asked to prepare a presentation, brush up on your skills.
 There is a good chance that you'll be asked to prepare one at short notice.
-Pre-select two topics: 'an improvement you've made at work' and an 'interesting angle on your hobby'.
+Pre-select two topics, such as: 'an improvement you've made to xx' and an 'interesting angle on your hobby'.

-Try to think through the qualities the assessors will be looking for: leadership, interpersonal skills, ability to handle stress, verbal communication, written communication, flexibility, negotiation skills, problem-solving, business skills, commercial acumen, decision-taking, initiative and creativity.
-Clearly the weightings will change depending on the job, but commercial acumen, interpersonal skills and flexibility must be high on everyone's list.
+Try to think about the graduate employability skills and qualities the assessors will be looking for: leadership, interpersonal skills, ability to handle stress, verbal and written communication, flexibility, negotiation skills, problem-solving, business skills, commercial acumen, decision-making, initiative and creativity.
+Clearly the weightings will be dependent on the job, but commercial acumen, interpersonal skills and flexibility must be high on everyone's list.

 Don't try to suppress other candidates in an attempt to make the assessors notice only you.
 You will come across as overbearing and insensitive.

-An assessment centre is a tremendous opportunity for you to show what you can do in your career.
+An assessment centre is a tremendous opportunity for you to show what you know, and impress a potential employer.
 Prepare yourself well and enjoy it.
-In summary, be positive, be prepared to play the game and project an image of your real self.
-Back to Graduate Job Advice